-PNC has helped enrich these thought-provoking, socially-relevant experiences through over $500,000 in philanthropic contributions to the museum as well as through advocacy.
-Most recently, PNC helped DuSable visitors of all ages experience “The March” a virtual remake of Martin Luther King’s 1963 march on Washington.
+PNC has helped enrich thought-provoking, socially-relevant experiences through more than $500,000 in philanthropic contributions to the museum as well as through advocacy.

 Cleveland, Karamu House

 “When we understand who has been left out of the conversation and the consequences of their exclusion, we can draw a straight line toward solutions to include them moving forward.
-Thus, the preservation of true history advances racial equity for all,” said Sias.
+Thus, the preservation of true history advances racial equity for all,” Sias says.

-Greater Washington, Smithsonian National Museum of African American History and Culture
+Greater Washington, National Museum of African American History and Culture

-In 2019, PNC donated $1 million to the National Museum of African American History and Culture, a Smithsonian museum that seeks to understand American history through the lens of the African American experience.
-While the donation is designed to cover operational costs over five years, for PNC the partnership is much more meaningful.
+In 2019, PNC donated $1 million to the National Museum of African American History and Culture (NMAAHC), a Smithsonian Institution museum that explores American history through the lens of the African American experience.
+The donation is designed to cover operational costs over five years, but for PNC, the partnership is much more meaningful.

-“Given the relatively short life of the Museum, their presence and reach are setting a new standard for meeting the deep demand to reconcile American history with the realities that have faced the American people," Richard Bynum, PNC Chief Corporate Responsibility Officer, said of the partnership.
-Bynum also serves on the corporate council for the museum.
+“Given the relatively short life of the museum, its presence and reach is setting a new standard for meeting the deep demand to reconcile American history with the realities that have faced the American people," Bynum, who also serves on the corporate council for the museum.

-Even in the challenges of the pandemic, the museum found its voice to be a sought-after, healing resource.
-Their Talking about Race initiative, a new portal dedicated to providing tools and guidance to inspire conversation about race, gave parents, educators and others a foundation to learn, reflect and move forward.
-The Museum has also been doing what historians do: documenting the marches and rallies that shaped the country’s discourse around racial injustice, leading courageous conversations through virtual summits, and placing the recent historic election year in the greater historical context of the struggle for voting rights and political representation.
+The museum also has been documenting the marches and rallies that shaped the country’s discourse around racial justice, leading courageous conversations through virtual summits and placing the recent historic election year in the greater historical context of the struggle for voting rights and political representation.